Liban45/Web-App-DevOps-Project/README.md

 ### Docker Commands
 1. Firstly the Docker image is built by running the following command: `docker build -t {name of the image} .`.
 1. Then, the Docker container was run locally to ensure the application functions correctly within the containerised environment.
 This is done using the following command: `docker run -p 5000:5000 {name of the image}`.
 This maps port 5000 from the local machine to the container, enabling access to the containerised application through the web browser at `http://127.0.0.1:5000`.
-1. Next the the Docker image is tagged with the relevant information.
+1. Next the Docker image is tagged with the relevant information.
 Specifying the image name, version, and Docker Hub repository in the following format: `docker tag {name of the image} {docker-hub-username}/{image-name}:{tag}`
 1. Then the docker push command was used to upload the Docker image to Docker Hub: `docker push {docker-hub-username}/{image-name}:{tag}`
 1. Lastly, the Docker Hub account was used to confirm that the Docker image is listed within the repository.
 Then the accessibility was tested by pulling the image from Docker Hub.